yewen-jin/nc-news-backend/README.md

 ### Testing

-This project is developed using Test-Driven Development.
-To run the full test suite, run `npm test`
+To run the test suite, run `npm test`

 ## Production Deployment

-This project is currently hosted on Render using a Supabase PostgreSQL database
+This project is hosted on Render using a Supabase PostgreSQL database

 ### Endpoints